 5.5.5 Existing features partly or fully covering the use case functionality

 TS 22.011 is specifying UE behavior regarding network selection.
-If a PLMN is selected but the UE cannot register on it because registration is rejected with the cause "PLMN not allowed", the UE shall add the PLMN to the “Forbidden PLMN” list (clause 3.2.2.4.1).
+If a PLMN is selected but the UE cannot register on it because registration is rejected with the cause ″PLMN not allowed″, the UE shall add the PLMN to the ″Forbidden PLMN″ list (clause 3.2.2.4.1).
 The UE shall not re-attempt to register on that network unless the same PLMN is selected again by the user.
 Thus, behavior defined in the current specification prevents the UE from accessing other PLMNs willing to provide connectivity service during disaster.

 5.5.6 Potential New Requirements needed to support the use case